ida/servile/README.md

 c.
 A parser for posted data: If a user fills out an HTML-form, the data is parsed to an object, e.g.: '{ "someFieldName": "someValue" }'.

 d.
-A CORS-header-setter, so you can fetch external resources instantly.
+A CORS-header-setter, so you can fetch external resources.

 e.
 A supporter for server-side-events (SSE).